mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 In this page, you can find the guidelines about project creation.

-The project creation allows you to have a project, which lifecycle could be completely managed and developed through DevOps Console areas.
+The project creation allows you to configure a project, which lifecycle could be completely managed and developed through DevOps Console areas.

-The first three sections of this guide allows you to have the prerequisites to create a project, the last section explains in details how to create a project.
-In particular, to create a project, you need to have already set up your DevOps Console and have already configured these features:
+The first three sections of this guide allows you to have the prerequisites to create a project, the last section explains in detail how to create a project.
+In particular, to create a project, you need to have already set up your DevOps Console and have already configured these two features:

  * **Tenant**: This is the upper level of the projects.
 Each created project shares the same information (environments, CI/CD integration and cluster information) of its tenant.